Goosse/woocommerce-dymo-barcodes/README.md

 ## Woocommerce Product Barcodes

-Print WooCommerce product barcode labels using a DYMO LabelWriter printer.
+Print WooCommerce product barcode labels using a Dymo LabelWriter printer.

-### Usage with Chrome

-Update: This plugin will no longer work in Chrome Version 45.
-Since this version NPAPI support has been permanently removed.
-A new DYMO 2.0 SDK is in beta development which will remove the dependency of browser specific plugins like NPAPI and Active-X.

-For now this plugin works in Safari.

-With version 42 of Chrome, Google now disables NPAPI which is required to run the DYMO plugin.
-However, you can manually enable it by typing the following into the Chrome address bar and adjusting the setting: chrome://flags/#enable-npapi

 ### Features

 - Print product barcode labels from the WordPress admin.
-- Select from medium and large labels in the settings.
+- Select from small, medium and large labels in the settings.
 - Configure what data prints on each label in the settings.
 - Export labels in .csv format to import into Dymo software for bulk printing.

-### Usage
+### Installation

-1. Install Dymo LabelWriter printer software.
+1. Install most recent Dymo LabelWriter printer software and driver v8.5.3.
+2. Dymo web service should be active and running.
-2. Connect Dymo LabelWriter 450 barcode printer.
+3. Connect Dymo LabelWriter 450 barcode printer.
-3. Allow Plugins in your Browser.
+4. Download master branch unzip and upload via your favourite FTP application to your plugins folder.
+The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
+5. Active plugin in your WordPress plugin dashboard.
-4. Go to WooCommerce > Settings > Integration > Barcodes and choose Dymo printer from list, choose label size and design a simple barcode label.
+6. Go to WooCommerce > Settings > Integration > Product Barcodes and choose label size and choose barcode label options.

-### Planned

-Update SDK to version 2.0 to support new DYMO label web service and Chrome.
+7. After first install future updates can be performed in your WordPress plugin dashboard.

+## Frequently Asked Questions

+#### How do I install the DYMO Label Web Service?

+First, download the appropriate installer for your OS.
+You can find them at the following URL: (http://www.dymo.com/en-US/online-support/)

+#### How can I tell if I have DYMO Label Web Service installed?

+The DYMO Label Web Service is installed as long as you have installed DYMO Label Software 8.5.3 or newer using the express "Express" mode.
+If you choose to install DYMO Label Software in “Custom” mode, be sure to select the DYMO Label Web Service component.

+#### How can I tell if the DYMO Label Web Service is running?

+You should see the DYMO Label service application icon within the system tray (Windows) and toolbar (Mac).

+#### I do not see the DYMO Label service application icon.
+How can I start it?

+- Windows: You can start the web service again by navigating to the DLS working folder and running the executable named DYMO.DLS.Printing.Host.exe.
+- Mac: Open a Finder window, navigate to the `/Library/Frameworks/DYMO/SDK/` folder, and click on the DYMO.DLS.Printing.Host.app icon.
+Open a terminal prompt and enter the following command: `launchctl start com.dymo.dls.webservice`

+#### The Web Service has failed to install

+If this happens, try and turn off your Anti-virus software before re-installing.

 ### Changelog

+#### 1.1.0
+* Updated SDK to version 2.0 to support new DYMO label web service and Chrome.
+* Added small barcode label option.

+#### 1.0.4.1
+* Add better event handling of barcode label print button

 #### 1.0.4
 * Add better error messages if the dymo sdk plugin fails or if the browser is unsupported